elightup/slim-seo-docs/docs/slim-seo-schema/09-meta-box-integration.md

 Inserting sub-group fields has no difference from inserting normal fields.
 Simply select it from the list.
 Slim SEO Schema already formats sub-fields indented for you to easily know which fields are group and which fields are sub-fields.

-In the screenshot above, Price, Currency, and Valid until are sub-fields of the group Offers.
+In the screenshot below, Price, Currency, and Valid until are sub-fields of the group Offers.

 ![Inserting sub-group fields](https://i.imgur.com/0dVI84m.png)